aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/040-argocd-gitops-bridge.md

 And finally, a root.yaml Application is created to sync everything in the appofapps/ folder.

-Let's say you need to deploy a microservices application(auth, orders,payments) to dev and UAT environment.
-Developer can create these ArgoCD Application objects and send them to platform team to deploy the application.
+Let's say you need to deploy a microservices application (auth, orders, payments) to dev and UAT environment.
+Developer can create these Argo CD Application objects and send them to platform team to deploy the application.

 ├── dev/
 ├── auth.yaml